-- 1. From the unzipped Tier 1 adapter archive, navigate into the Oracle Enterprise Manager Adapter folder. - For details about downloading the archive, see Download Tier 1 Adapter Archive on page 129. - 2.
-In Windows Explorer, execute the OEMAdapterInstaller.exe installer from that folder.
+1. From the unzipped Adapter Tools archive, navigate into the Oracle Enterprise Manager Adapter folder.

+For details about downloading the archive, see Download Adapter Tools Archive on page 132.

+2. In Windows Explorer, execute the OEMAdapterInstaller.exe installer from that folder.
 If this is the first installation of the OEM adapter on this computer, the welcome page appears, and you can click Next.
 If another instance of the OEM adapter is already installed on this computer, the following screen appears.